Éric Duhaime: Political activism

-Political career
+Political involvement

 Duhaime spent more than a decade as a political advisor for different leaders in Ottawa and Quebec City.
 He was an advisor for Stockwell Day during his leadership of the Canadian Alliance from 2001 to 2004, Mario Dumont from 2003 to 2008 when Dumont was leader of the Action démocratique du Québec and Gilles Duceppe of the Bloc Québécois.
 He was one of the campaign organizers for Marc Bellemare during his mayoralty in Quebec City with Vision Quebec from 2004 to 2006.
 He made his first run for office in 2003, when he ran for the ADQ in Deux-Montagnes, in which he placed third.
-In 2010, Duhaime co-founded the Réseau Liberté-Québec and the page Quebec fier (RLQ) along with Joanne Marcotte, Roy Eappen, Gérard Laliberté, Ian Sénéchal and Guillaume Leduc.
-The RLQ is a movement inspired by the advocating of a revival of conservatism and libertarianism in Quebec.
+Duhamie took out an op-ed in La Presse supporting Bernier for his run for the Conservative leadership in 2017.
+He particularly praised Bernier's criticism of the supply management system for dairy farmers.

 Leader of the Conservative Party of Quebec

 On November 22, 2020, Duhaime announced he would be running in the Conservative Party of Quebec leadership election to succeed Adrien D. Pouliot.
 He won the election with just under 96% of the vote.

 Duhaime led the Quebec Conservatives in the 2022 Quebec general election, where he boosted the party's popular vote support from 1.46 percent in 2018 to nearly 13 percent.
 The party, however, won no seats in the National Assembly; Duhaime lost his bid for a seat in Chauveau by placing second.

 In an attempt to win a seat in the National Assembly, Duhaime ran as a candidate in the 2025 Arthabaska provincial by-election.
 He advocated to "release Quebec from the Carbon Stock Exchange".
 He finished second behind the Parti Québécois' Alex Boissonneault.

+Duhaime led the party in the 2026 Quebec general election, seeking a seat in Bellechasse.